I Have Duane Syndrome: A Rare Eye Condition

 There are also Duane Syndrome cases where people are unable to move their eye inward, also called “adduction”.

 This is very different than the Lazy Eye syndrome, which is a condition where one eye is stronger than the other and clarity of vision is impacted.
 Lazy Eye problems can be treated and corrected.

 There is no treatment to fully correct Duane Syndrome.
 Also, Duane Syndrome does not directly cause vision problems, but anyone with it is subject to normal vision deficiencies and may need contact lenses or glasses.
 (I do wear contact lenses, but not as a direct result of my Duane Syndrome.)

 How I Compensate For My Eye Condition

-When I was a young girl, I wasn’t that good at compensating for my eye condition and remember getting called “cross eyed” from some of the mean kids.
+When I was a young girl, I wasn’t that good at compensating for my eye condition and remember getting called “cross-eyed” by some of the mean kids.
 By high school, I was much better at compensating.
-Now in my 40s, very few people even notice my eye condition,
+Now in my 40s, very few people even notice my eye condition.

 However, this constant “head turn” keeps my body out of alignment, so I have extra tension in my neck and upper back.